zethon/ttvg/docs/scenes-dev.md

 ```
 "background":
 {
+    "position": { "x": 0, "y": 0 },
     "scale": { "x": 2.25, "y": 2.25 },
-    "tiles": { "x": 16, "y": 16 }
+    "tiles": { "x": 16, "y": 16 },
+    "camera": "fixed"
 }
 ```

+* `position` (optional) - This defines where the upper left corner of the background image should be in terms of global coordinates.
+Default is `(0, 0)`.
-* `scale` - Defines the scaling for the background image.
+* `scale` (optional) - Defines the scaling for the background image.
+Default is `(1,1)`.
 * `tiles` - The tilesize for the map.
 For compatibility purposes, this should match up with the tilesize defined by in the PNG's corresponding TMX file.
+* `camera` (optional) - Defines the behavior of the viewport.
+Default is `fixed`.
+    * `fixed` - The viewport will never move.
+This means that if the image is bigger than the screen then the player can walk off the edge of the screen.
+Usually "fixed" should be used with a `scale` of "auto".
+    * `follow` - The viewport will follow the player as the avatar moves about the screen if the background is bigger than the window.

 ### Player Information